 • The emotion between Carly and Sam in this elevator scene is 100% real-life.
 Miranda and Jennette have been through a lot together during the course of iCarly, and they're very close friends.
 This scene was really tough for them, because they knew something wonderful and magical had reached the end.

 • As I wrote this episode, I kept telling myself, "Dan!
 Don't make it too sad!"
 So, I tried to keep lots of comedy in, too.
 That's why, at the end of this very poignant goodbye scene between Carly and Sam, I decided to have Lewbert enter the elevator, which gave Sam the opportunity to be her good ol' funny, crazy Sam self.
 I love how she SCREAMS "Get out!" and terrifies Lewbert.
-It's great how runs away screaming, like a terrified little girl.
+It's great how runs away screaming, like a terrified little kid.
 So funny.

 • And that's the last time we'll see Lewbert (played by Jeremy Rowley) on iCarly.
 Thank you, Jeremy, for bringing this insane, bizarre character to life, and making him so fun to watch.
 FUN SIDE-FACT: Can you guess who Jeremy's real-life girlfriend is?
 It's Danielle Morrow, who played "Nora" in iPsycho and iStill Psycho.
 Try to imagine Thanksgiving dinner with Lewbert and Nora at the same table! :)

 *** Scene 22 ***

 Scene begins at the Seattle airport.
 Carly and her dad on on the plane.